Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

-Inclusion of the numerical values in the command sentence increases additional complexity in the annotation process for the dataset.
+The notions of fast and slow maneuvers are encoded explicitly through numerical values in the input commands.
+As each command may specify a sequence of actions, interpreting its semantics and executing a safe maneuver becomes more challenging.
+Furthermore, the inclusion of numerical values in the command sentences introduces additional complexity in the dataset annotation process.
 To efficiently characterize trajectories and label each with an appropriate quantitative description, a collection of pre-generated command templates is first prepared, each capable of accepting a set of behavior-dependent variables.
-After generating the dataset trajectories, a template corresponding to the desired behavior mode is randomly drawn from this pool, and quantitative values, such as the terminal along-track separation ($\delta\lambda$) or waypoint epochs, are substituted to form a trajectory-specific command.
-Since numerical values are inserted based on the specific trajectory, each resulting command becomes unique as a complete sentence.
+After generating the dataset trajectories, a template corresponding to the desired behavior mode is randomly drawn from this pool, and quantitative values, such as the terminal along-track separation ($a\delta\lambda$) or waypoint epochs, are substituted to form a trajectory-specific command.
+Since the numerical values are instantiated from the specific trajectory, each resulting command becomes trajectory-specific.
 The variables associated with each behavior mode, along with illustrative command templates, are summarized in Table~\ref{tab:commands_rpod}.
+Although a command may describe a sequence of actions, the semantic-correctness test is performed with respect to the instantiated intermediate waypoint condition and the terminal state associated with the selected behavior mode.
 To promote linguistic diversity, a given command is not required to include all available variables.
-During the auto-generation of text command, each sentence is set to have fewer than 23 words, and the maximum text-embedding length is set to $N_e = 50$.
+During the auto-generation of input commands, each sentence is set to have fewer than 23 words, and the maximum text-embedding length is set to $N_e = 50$.

-Semantic correctness is assessed by verifying whether a generated trajectory reaches the prescribed set of waypoints in Table~\ref{tab:wyp_rpod}, once the quantitative parameters within the command are instantiated.
-Three classes of values are evaluated: (i) the waypoint-passing epoch, (ii) the commanded along-track separation, and (iii) the terminal state.
-For commands specifying a time index (e.g., \texttt{T\_appr\_orbits}), the value is converted to the closest discrete timestep, denoted by $k_{\mathrm{wyp}}$.
-At this index, element-wise consistency with the waypoint across the qnsROE space is checked using:
+Semantic correctness is assessed by verifying whether a generated trajectory satisfies the prescribed waypoint conditions in Table~\ref{tab:wyp_rpod} after instantiating the quantitative parameters appearing in the command.
+Three quantities are evaluated: (i) the waypoint-passing epoch, (ii) the commanded along-track separation, and (iii) the terminal state.
+For commands specifying a time index (e.g., $T_\text{appr}$), the value is converted to the closest discrete timestep, denoted by $k_{\mathrm{wyp}}$.
+At this index, element-wise consistency with the waypoint across the six qnsROE components is checked using: